WonderfulToolchain/wonderful-i8086/README.md

 Experimental C toolchain for the WonderSwan.
 Early development.

+## Known limitations

+* Read-only data (const arrays, etc.) will only end up in ROM if declared as __far.

 ## Rough build instructions

-Only Linux supported.
-Use WSL2 on Windows.
-Tested on Arch Linux, YMMV.
+Only Linux is officially supported at this time.
+Using WSL2 on Windows is recommended.
+The scripts have been tested on Arch Linux.

     # create directory
     $ mkdir -p /opt/wonderful/i8086